developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Settings UI Configuration - Allow Device User Control WLAN

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be allowed to change the configuration of the WLAN adapter.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change the configuration of the WLAN adapter.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change the configuration of the WLAN adapter will be blocked.
+- If the value ***Off*** is chosen, then any attempt by the Device User to change the configuration of the WLAN adapter is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change the configuration of the WLAN adapter will be honored.
+- If the value ***On*** is chosen, then attempts by the Device User to change the configuration of the WLAN adapter is honored.

 ### Settings UI Configuration - Allow Device User to Initiate an Enterprise Reset

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be allowed to perform an Enterprise Reset from the Settings Menu.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to perform an Enterprise Reset from the Settings Menu.

-- If the value ***Off*** is chosen, then any attempt by the Device User to perform an Enterprise Reset from the Settings Menu will be blocked.
+- If the value ***Off*** is chosen, then any attempt by the Device User to perform an Enterprise Reset from the Settings Menu is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to perform an Enterprise Reset from the Settings Menu will be honored.
+- If the value ***On*** is chosen, then attempts by the Device User to perform an Enterprise Reset from the Settings Menu is honored.

 ### Settings UI Configuration - Use Reduced Version

-This Managed Configuration allows an Administrator using an EMM to configure whether the Full or Reduced version of the Settings Menu will be used.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Full or Reduced version of the Settings Menu is used.

-- If the value ***Off*** is chosen, then when the Device User launches the Settings Menu, the Full version,with support for all settings, will be used.
+- If the value ***Off*** is chosen, then when the Device User launches the Settings Menu, the Full version,with support for all settings, is used.

-- If the value ***On*** is chosen, then when the Device User launches the Settings Menu, the Reduced version, with support for only a few settings, will be used.
+- If the value ***On*** is chosen, then when the Device User launches the Settings Menu, the Reduced version, with support for only a few settings, is used.

 ### Settings UI Configuration - Use of Notification Settings Icon

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to use the Settings Icon on the Notification Panel to launch the Settings UI.

-- If the value ***Off*** is chosen, then the Device User will be blocked from using the Settings Icon on the Notification Panel to launch the Settings UI.
+- If the value ***Off*** is chosen, then the Device User is blocked from using the Settings Icon on the Notification Panel to launch the Settings UI.

-- If the value ***On*** is chosen, then the Device User will be allowed to use the Settings Icon on the Notification Panel to launch the Settings UI.
+- If the value ***On*** is chosen, then the Device User is allowed to use the Settings Icon on the Notification Panel to launch the Settings UI.

 ### Settings UI Configuration - Use of Settings Slide Out Drawer

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to use the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI.

-- If the value ***Off*** is chosen, then the Device User will be blocked from using the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI.
+- If the value ***Off*** is chosen, then the Device User is blocked from using the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI.

-- If the value ***On*** is chosen, then the Device User will be allowed to use the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI
+- If the value ***On*** is chosen, then the Device User is allowed to use the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI

 ### Settings UI Configuration - Use of Tethering and Portable Hotspot

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to use the Settings Icon on the Notification Panel to launch the Settings UI.

-- If the value ***Off*** is chosen, then the Device User will be blocked from using the Settings UI to configure and utilize Tethering and Portable Hotspot mode.
+- If the value ***Off*** is chosen, then the Device User is blocked from using the Settings UI to configure and utilize Tethering and Portable Hotspot mode.

-- If the value ***On*** is chosen, then the Device User will be allowed to use the Settings UI to configure and utilize Tethering and Portable Hotspot mode.
+- If the value ***On*** is chosen, then the Device User is allowed to use the Settings UI to configure and utilize Tethering and Portable Hotspot mode.

 ## Threat Management Configuration

-This Managed Configuration group allows an Administrator using an EMM to configure which threats to a Zebra Android device will be monitored and which countermeasures will be taken when threats are detected.
+This Managed Configuration group allows an Administrator using an EMM to configure which threats to a Zebra Android device is monitored and which countermeasures is taken when threats are detected.

 ### Threat Management - Action

-This Managed Configuration allows an Administrator using an EMM to perform an Action to configure whether a given threat will be monitored.
+This Managed Configuration allows an Administrator using an EMM to perform an Action to configure whether a given threat is monitored.

-- When the Action value ***Detect*** is chosen, a specific threat will be configured to be monitored and, if that threat is detected, a countermeasure will be taken to mitigate that threat.
-The additional Managed Configuration **Threat Management - Action Detect Threat Type** MUST be specified to identify the threat that will be monitored.
-In addition, the Managed Configuration array **Threat Management - Action Detect Countermeasures** MUST be specified to select the set of countermeasures that will be performed if the specified threat is detected.
+- When the Action value ***Detect*** is chosen, a specific threat is configured to be monitored and, if that threat is detected, a countermeasure is taken to mitigate that threat.
+The additional Managed Configuration **Threat Management - Action Detect Threat Type** MUST be specified to identify the threat that is monitored.
+In addition, the Managed Configuration array **Threat Management - Action Detect Countermeasures** MUST be specified to select the set of countermeasures that is performed if the specified threat is detected.

-- When the Action value ***Ignore*** is chosen, a specific threat will be configured to not be monitored and hence will never be detected.
-The additional Managed Configuration **Threat Management - Action Ignore Threat Type** MUST be specified to identify the threat that will be ignored.
+- When the Action value ***Ignore*** is chosen, a specific threat is configured to not be monitored and hence will never be detected.
+The additional Managed Configuration **Threat Management - Action Ignore Threat Type** MUST be specified to identify the threat that is ignored.

 ### Threat Management - Action Detect Threat Type

-This Managed Configuration allows an Administrator using an EMM to specify the type of threat that will be monitored when the value ***Detect*** is chosen for the Managed Configuration**Threat Management - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the type of threat that is monitored when the value ***Detect*** is chosen for the Managed Configuration**Threat Management - Action**.

-- If the value ***Max Password Attempts*** is chosen, then the Threat Management System will be configured to monitor password entry attempts and the threat will be considered to be detected if the maximum number of unsuccessful password entry attempts are made without an intervening successful password entry.
+- If the value ***Max Password Attempts*** is chosen, then the Threat Management System is configured to monitor password entry attempts and the threat is considered to be detected if the maximum number of unsuccessful password entry attempts are made without an intervening successful password entry.

-- If the value ***MDM Client Removal*** is chosen, then the Threat Management System will be configured to monitor the device and detect if a specific Android Package Name is ever uninstalled from the device.
-The additional  Managed Configuration **Threat Management - Action Detect Threat Type MDM Client Removal Package Name** MUST be specified to identify the Package Name that will be monitored.
+- If the value ***MDM Client Removal*** is chosen, then the Threat Management System is configured to monitor the device and detect if a specific Android Package Name is ever uninstalled from the device.
+The additional  Managed Configuration **Threat Management - Action Detect Threat Type MDM Client Removal Package Name** MUST be specified to identify the Package Name that is monitored.
 While this is typically used to detect the removal of the MDM Client, which would render a managed device unmanaged, it could be used to detect the removal of any one Android Package if detection of the removal of an MDM Agent is not required.

-- If the value ***Externally Detected*** is chosen, then the Threat Management System will be configured to listen for indication from an application on the device that can itself provide a way of detecting an signaling any threat not otherwise known to the Threat Management System.
+- If the value ***Externally Detected*** is chosen, then the Threat Management System is configured to listen for indication from an application on the device that can itself provide a way of detecting an signaling any threat not otherwise known to the Threat Management System.
 The Threat Management System will consider the threat to have been detected whenever it is signaled by the external application.

-- If the value ***Exchange Active Sync Command*** is chosen, then the Threat Management System will be configured to handle a threat detected and signaled by a connection to an Exchange Active Sync Server via an Exchange Active Sync Client on the device.
+- If the value ***Exchange Active Sync Command*** is chosen, then the Threat Management System is configured to handle a threat detected and signaled by a connection to an Exchange Active Sync Server via an Exchange Active Sync Client on the device.

-- If the value ***Device is Rooted*** is chosen, then the Threat Management System will be configured to monitor the device to see if it has been rooted.
+- If the value ***Device is Rooted*** is chosen, then the Threat Management System is configured to monitor the device to see if it has been rooted.
 Root detection mechanism seek to identify common exploits that could grant an escalated privileges to an untrusted application that might use them to compromise the security or privacy of the device.

 ### Threat Management - Action Detect Countermeasures